Bryan Róchez

-Bryan Giovanni Róchez Mejía (born 1 January 1995) is a Honduran professional footballer who plays as a forward for Primeira Liga club Portimonense and the Honduras national football team.
+Bryan Giovanni Róchez Mejía (born 1 January 1995) is a Honduran professional footballer who plays as a striker for Liga Portugal 2 club Leixões, on loan from Girabola club Petro de Luanda, and the Honduras national football team.

 Club career

 Real España

-Born in Tegucigalpa and raised in Tornabé, Róchez joined Real C.D.
-España at a young age.
-After progressing through Real España's youth system, he made his senior debut in 2012.
+Born in Tegucigalpa and raised in Tornabé, Róchez joined Real España at a young age.
+After progressing through the club's youth system, he made his senior debut in 2012.
 His first Liga Nacional appearance for the club came on 13 October 2012, in a 1–1 draw at home against Deportes Savio in the Apertura tournament; He played as a starter and was replaced by Allan Lalín in the 53rd minute.
 He scored his first goal on 24 March 2013, the equalizer in a 1–1 draw against Marathón in the Sampedran Derby.
 By the end of the 2013–14 season, Róchez had scored 20 goals for Real España to finish as the second highest goalscorer in the league, a campaign that saw Real España crowned as the Apertura champions.

 Orlando City

-On 15 December 2014, Major League Soccer expansion side Orlando City SC announced the signing of Róchez as a Designated Player, making him one of the youngest Designated Players in MLS history at only 19 years old.
-He made his MLS debut on 8 March 2015, a 1–1 home draw against fellow newcomers New York City FC.
+On 15 December 2014, Major League Soccer expansion side Orlando City announced the signing of Róchez as a Designated Player, making him one of the youngest Designated Players in MLS history at only 19 years old.
+He made his MLS debut on 8 March 2015, a 1–1 home draw against fellow newcomers New York City.
 He entered as a second-half substitute in the 80th minute in place of Lewis Neal.
 Róchez scored his first goal for The Lions on the following 13 September, in a 3–1 win against Sporting Kansas City.

 He was loaned to Orlando City B in March 2016.
 He made his debut on 26 March in Orlando's opening game against Wilmington Hammerheads in the United Soccer League.
 He came on as a second-half substitute for Richie Laryea, playing 20 minutes in a 2–1 loss.
 He scored his first goal on 26 April in a 2–1 loss against Harrisburg City Islanders.